 For example, if you want to get service connection for sleep apnea secondary to PTSD, you would want to get a medical opinion from a psychiatrist, psychologist or pulmonologist indicating that it is at least as likely as not that your sleep apnea is related to your PTSD.
 The medical professional would provide supporting rationale for his or her opinion.

 While those studies are not necessarily definitive in and of themselves, they do provide a basis for asking your doctor or other medical professional for an opinion as to whether your PTSD may have caused or aggravated these common secondary conditions.
-Each person’s situation is different, and your doctor or medical professional is best suited to determine whether your conditions are related.
+Each person’s situation is different, and your doctor or medical professional is best suited to determine whether your conditions are related to PTSD or not.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.